From Time Immemorial: Initial reception

-Initially the book received very few unfavorable reviews.
-According to Norman Finkelstein, by the end of 1984 only three critical reviews had appeared, those by Finkelstein in In These Times (September 5–11, 1984), Bill Farrell in the Journal of Palestine Studies (Fall 1984) and Alexander Cockburn in The Nation (October 13, 1984).
+Initially, the book received very few unfavorable reviews.
+According to Norman Finkelstein, by the end of 1984 only three critical reviews had appeared: those by Finkelstein in In These Times between 5-11 September 1984, Bill Farrell in the fall 1984 issue of the Journal of Palestine Studies, and Alexander Cockburn in The Nation on 13 October 1984.
 Rabbi Arthur Hertzberg, professor of religion at Dartmouth College and vice president of the World Jewish Congress remarked that he thought Peters had "cooked the statistics" and that her scholarship was "phony and tendentious", recycling ideas promoted by right-wing Zionists since the 1930s.
-Finkelstein claimed that at an international conference on Palestinian demography at Haifa University in Israel in mid 1986, the theses of her book were, citing Haaretz as his reference, almost unanimously ridiculed by the participants.
+Citing an issue of Haaretz as his reference, Finkelstein claimed that at an international conference on Palestinian demography at Haifa University in Israel in June 1986, the theses of her book were almost unanimously ridiculed by the participants.

 Criticism

-Peters' claims in the book have been thoroughly discredited by reputable scholars.
+Peters' claims in the book have been refuted by reputable scholars.

 Norman Finkelstein

-Norman Finkelstein wrote that Peters' book was 'among the most spectacular frauds ever published on the Arab-Israeli conflict,' arguing that its substance was based on extensive plagiarization of a work by Ernst Frankenstein published in the 1940s.
+Norman Finkelstein wrote that Peters' book was 'among the most spectacular frauds ever published on the Arab-Israeli conflict,' arguing that its substance was based on extensive plagiarization of a work Ernst Frankenstein published in the 1940s.
 His 1984 review was based on his doctoral thesis, later expanded and published in Image and Reality of the Israel–Palestine Conflict.
 Finkelstein went into a close examination of all of Peters' notes and sources, and argued that her work persistently misrepresented or distorted the primary documents.
 His systematic critique of the book, attacking the two major pillars of Peters' thesis, which he regarded as a 'threadbare hoax' supported by the 'American intellectual establishment', had a major impact of later reviews of the book, especially those in Great Britain.

 Firstly, in a number of lists, tables and examples Finkelstein juxtaposes the historical evidence Peters presents with extended quotations of the primary and secondary source material showing its original context.
 By doing so Finkelstein argues that the "evidence that Peters adduces to document massive illegal Arab immigration into Palestine is almost entirely falsified."
 For example, Peters cites the Hope Simpson Enquiry as having said that "Egyptian labor is being employed" in supporting her thesis of Arab immigration to Palestine.
-The actual Hope Simpson Report passage says "[In Palestine] Egyptian labor is being employed in certain individual cases ..."
+The actual Hope Simpson Report passage says: "[In Palestine] Egyptian labor is being employed in certain individual cases".
 In another instance, Peters cites the Anglo-American Survey of Palestine as having found that "the 'boom' conditions in Palestine in the years 1934–1936 led to an inward movement into Palestine, particularly from Syria" when, as Finkelstein demonstrates, the Survey, in the very next sentence, notes that "The depression due to the state of public disorder during 1936–1939 led to the return of these people and also a substantial outward movement of Palestinian Arabs who thought it prudent to live for a time in Lebanon and Syria."